Looking after your dog

 Fleas and ticks reappear regularly, particularly in the warmer months of the year.
 Many products including sprays, ‘spot-ons’, injections and tablets are available.
-They work in unique ways but all aim to reduce and if used as directed, eliminate the dog’s flea burden.
+They work in unique ways, but they all aim to reduce and, if used as directed, eliminate the dog’s flea burden.
 Different products have activity against ticks and internal parasites as well.
 Be sure to seek advice from your veterinarian as to which product is best suited to your puppy and adult dog.

 As for worming, there are also a number of products available.
 Worming should be systematically and regularly performed according to a protocol defined by your veterinarian.
 The product you use should take into account your dog’s age, weight and lifestyle among other criteria.